aladynjr/repo2text/README.md

 `repo2text` compiles the entire codebase from any GitHub repository into a single `.txt` file for use with ChatGPT.

 How I personally use it: I host the project on a VPS and keep a bookmark for the download link of my current project's repository.
-Then, I drag the resulting .txt file into ChatGPT.
+Then, I drag the resulting .txt file into ChatGPT, Or add the different endpoints as actions in my custom GPT.
 ## Endpoints

 ### `/repo`